Pinafore/fact-repetition/note.md

 ## 03-29-2020
 - order cards in leitner box by study time
-- stopping criteria:
-    - no card in leitner scheduled today
-    - number of new cards reached upper bound
-    - min distance (probably won't work)

 ## 03-27-2020
 x let's write a retention model using just several simple manual features in